xlangex82/docker-send-only-postfix/README.md

 ## Build your own local image from Dockerfile

-Run the following to create your local image (change the tagging/naming as you wish)
+Run the following to create your local image (change the tagging/naming as you wish) change into cloned repor folder and run following commands:
 ```bash
 sudo docker build -t xlangex82/send-only-postfix:2025-05-20.Alpha1 -f Dockerfile .
 ```